WISE 1534−1043: Properties

-The parallax measurement for WISE 1534–1043 showed a distance of 16 parsec, resulting in a faint absolute ch2 magnitude and therefore a low temperature.
-New spectroscopic models for metal-poor brown dwarfs, resulted in a temperature lower than 500 K (<227 °C), making WISE 1534–1043 a Y-dwarf.
+The parallax measurement for WISE 1534−1043 showed a distance of 16 parsecs, resulting in a faint absolute ch2 magnitude and therefore a low temperature.
+New spectroscopic models for metal-poor brown dwarfs, resulted in a temperature lower than 500 K (<227 °C), making WISE 1534−1043 a Y-dwarf.

-The moderate red Spitzer ch1-ch2 color in WISE 1534–1043 is likely caused by methane in the atmosphere.
+The moderate red Spitzer ch1-ch2 color for WISE 1534−1043 is likely caused by methane in the atmosphere.
 Methane absorbs around the wavelength of 3.6 μm, corresponding to the W1 (WISE) and ch1 (Spitzer) bands, causing a red color for T and Y-dwarfs.
-Other late T- and Y-dwarfs show a much redder ch1-ch2 color when compared to WISE 1534–1043.
+Other late T- and Y-dwarfs show a much redder ch1-ch2 color when compared to WISE 1534−1043.
 The low amount of carbon in WISE 1534–1043 causes the atmosphere to contain less methane and explains the moderate red ch1-ch2 color.

 The red J-W2 color is caused by a faint J-band magnitude.
 A likely cause for the faint J-band in metal-poor T/Y-dwarfs is collision-induced absorption of hydrogen molecules, which is enhanced in metal-poor brown dwarfs and broadly absorbs in the near-infrared.
-Additional evidence hint to a peculiar Y/J-band spectrum for WISE 1534–1043.
+Additional evidence hint to a peculiar Y/J-band spectrum for WISE 1534−1043.

 The metal-poor scenario fits with the high tangential velocity of about 200 km/s.
 Metal-poor objects belong to older stellar population, which are in a different orbit around the galactic center compared to the sun.
-WISE 1534–1043 has such a high velocity that it is suggested to be a halo member.
+WISE 1534−1043 has such a high velocity that it is suggested to be a halo member.